-We performed the following procedures to the List of Measure Q General Obligation Bond project expenditures for the year ended June 30, 2017:
+We performed the following procedures to the List of Measure Q General Obligation Bond project expenditures for the year ended June 30, 2021:

-- Verified the mathematical accuracy of the expenditures list. - Reconciled the list to total bond expenditures as reported by the District to the District's audited financial statements for the year ended June 30, 2017, presented as part of the Building Fund. - Selected a sample of expenditures totaling \$11,986,028.
+- Verified the mathematical accuracy of the List. - Reconciled the List to total bond expenditures as reported by the District to the District's audited Measure Q General Obligation Bonds financial statements for the year ended June 30, 2021. - Selected a sample of non-payroll expenditures totaling \$15,609,077 and payroll related expenditures totaling \$94,745.
 The sample was selected to provide a representation across specific construction projects, vendors and expenditure amounts.
-The sample represented 31% of the total expenditure value.
+The sample represented 56.6% of the total expenditure value.
 Verified that the funds were generally expended for the construction, renovation, furnishing, and equipping of school facilities constituting authorized bond projects.
-Verified that the funds used to pay the salaries of district employees were allowable per Opinion 04-110 issued on November 9, 2004 by the State of California Attorney General.
+We also verified that the funds used to pay the salaries of district employees were allowable per Opinion 04-110 issued on November 9, 2004 by the State of California Attorney General.